zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 Group Cloudsnap backup started successfully with groupID:a1c8ba67-90e1-4c58-acbe-8eaca61a02ae
 ```

 Then, you can grab the `groupID` from above and use it to check the status of the group cloud snapshot.
-The following command will show status of each cloud snapshot in the group:
+The following command will show the status of each cloud snapshot in the group:

 ```text
 pxctl cs status -n a1c8ba67-90e1-4c58-acbe-8eaca61a02ae